leloq/synthetic-heat-pump-load-profile-generator/README.md

 This repository serves as open-source publication of the underlying model and shows the evaluation based on 2018 data from [1].
 The source code is published under the MIT license.

 [1] Marlon Schlemminger et al. “Dataset on electrical single-family house and heat pump load profiles in Germany”.
 In: Scientific Data 9.1 (2022), p.
 56.

 [2] Semmelmann et al. “Synthetic residential heat pump load profile generation using k-means clustering”.
-Under Review.
+In: Energy Informatics.